12 Beautiful Villages on the South Coast of France

 And discovering the best beach towns in the south of France is always a travel bonus.

-Staying in quaint hotels, sipping coffee at small cafes and dining at amazing restaurants.
-Now it will be you making recommendations for friends of where to travel in southern France.
+Staying in quaint hotels, sipping coffee at small cafes, and dining at amazing restaurants.
+Now, you will be making recommendations for friends about where to travel in southern France.

 Without the hustle and bustle of the big cities, you will have time and space to wander through the narrow streets and lanes.
 Taking advantage of the viewpoints overlooking a town or the south coast.